abhidp/tradingview-indicators/Docs/top-right-watermark.md

 #### Installation

-1. Copy the code from `custom-watermark.pine`
+1. Copy the code from `top-right-watermark.pine`
 2. Open TradingView Pine Editor
 3. Paste the code and save
 4. Add to chart and customize settings